HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-On desktop, where the difference between the default `sizes` value (`100vw`) and the actual layout width of the image is likely to be larger than on mobile, one-in-five `sizes` attributes is inaccurate enough to cause browsers to pick a suboptimal resource from the `srcset`.
+On desktop, where the difference between the default `sizes` value (`100vw`) and the actual layout width of the image is likely to be larger than on mobile, 1 in 5 `sizes` attributes is inaccurate enough to cause browsers to pick a suboptimal resource from the `srcset`.
 These errors add up.

 {{ figure_markup(
   image="TODO.png",
-  caption="Excess kilobytes loaded per page due to inaccurate `sizes`.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=736387424&format=interactive", sheets_gid="252030871",
-  sql_file="image_sizes_per_page_accuracy_impact.sql"
+  caption="Excess kilobytes loaded per page due to inaccurate `sizes`.", description="A bar chart showing the distribution of wasted kilobytes loaded per page due to inaccurate `sizes` attributes.
+It starts off with a bunch of zeros.
+At the tenth, 25th, and 50th percentile, both mobile and desktop weigh in at zero kilobytes.
+At the 75th percentile, the desktop crawler saw 179 wasted kilobytes and the mobile 55; at the 90th percentile, desktop saw 920 kilobytes and mobile 400.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=736387424&format=interactive", sheets_gid="252030871", sql_file="image_sizes_per_page_accuracy_impact.sql"